apoorva-machale/StressLens/README.md

 # FastAPI-Application

-Check if you have python 3.8 > :  for using fastapi – python --version Create folder – fastapi-application
+Check if you have python 3.8 > :  for using fastapi – python --version<br />
+Create folder – fastapi-application
 Install Virtualenv in your folder - pip3 install virtualenv Create virtual environment - python3 -m venv .venv